Tanfield

 Overview

-Tom has lectured on insolvency and data protection law.
-He is a contributor to all editions of the book Service Charges & Management (Sweet & Maxwell – 2009 onwards).
+He was a contributor to the first five editions of the book Service Charges & Management (Sweet & Maxwell – 2009 onwards) and lectured on insolvency and data protection law.

 Notable cases